-It is the objective of the City of Kawartha Lakes, Public Works Department to apply its operational activities in an efficient and effective way, so as to provide safe driving conditions consistent with a low volume in a predominantly rural road system during those times of the year when winter conditions can be expected.
+It is the objective of the City of Kawartha Lakes, Public Works Department to apply its operational activities in an efficient and effective way, so as toto provide safe driving conditions consistent with a low volume traffic in a the traffic volume in a predominantly rural road system during those times of the year when winter conditions can be expected.
 The purpose will be to achieve the Levels of Service as defined herein, and in no case shall the Levels of Service provided be allowed to fall below the Minimum Maintenance Standards provided for in the Municipal Act SO 2001 c.
-25 and the Minimum Maintenance Standards O. Reg.
-239/02 as amended by O. Reg.47/13made thereunder.
+25, specifically identified within and the Minimum Maintenance Standards O. Reg.
+239/02, as amended by O. Reg.
+47/13 made thereunder.